Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Light-induced, fictitious magnetic trap

-where $\boldsymbol{\mathcal{E}}_\mathrm{circ}^{(fp)}=(\mathcal{E}_r, \mathcal{E}_{\phi}, \mathcal{E}_z)$ represents the radial, azimuthal, and longitudinal cylindrical components of the electric field of the nanofibre guided mode that are precisely described by Le Kien \textit{et al.}~\cite{PhysRevA.96.023835}.
-In the case of the quasi-linearly (QL) polarised guided mode of the ONF, the fictitious magnetic field can be simplified to the following form
+where $\boldsymbol{\mathcal{E}}_\mathrm{circ}^{(fp)}=(\mathcal{E}_r, \mathcal{E}_{\phi}, \mathcal{E}_z)$ represents the radial, azimuthal, and longitudinal cylindrical components of the electric field of the nanofiber-guided mode that are precisely described by Le Kien \textit{et al.}~\cite{PhysRevA.96.023835}.
+In the case of the quasi-linearly (QL) polarized guided mode of the ONF, the fictitious magnetic field can be simplified to the following form